segmentio/segment-docs/src/connections/destinations/catalog/attribution/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Attribution" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "Project ID" into your Segment Settings UI which you can find from your [Attribution settings](https://dashboard.attributionapp.com/v1/#!/settings).
+3. Enter the "Project ID" into your Segment Settings UI which you can find from your [Attribution settings](https://dashboard.attributionapp.com/v1/#!/settings).
 4. It will take 15 - 30 minutes for data to begin populating on your Attribution dashboard.

 ![gettingstarted](images/att1.png)